-Scientific research should not happen in an academic vacuum, but needs to connect with application and with society.
-To transfer knowledge between these fields, science communication educates, asks questions, and sets a stage for open and informed dialogue.
+Scientific research should not happen in an academic vacuum, but needs to connect with application and society.
+To transfer knowledge between these, science communication educates, asks questions, and sets a stage for open dialogue.

 I firmly believe that scientific insights should be accessible to anyone.

 Every year, the British Council organizes FameLabs around the world, where scientists present their research to a public audience – in only 3 minutes.
 I took part to explain the concept of catalysis.
 Did you know that without catalysis, only half the people on our planet would be alive today?
 In my FameLab Presentation, I explain you what essential difference a single chemical reaction can make.

 I am happy to see that my presentation appealed not only to the audience, but also to other researchers.
 See here a statement from the public outreach website of the Fritz-Haber-Institut Berlin: “This was an extremely successful presentation at FameLab in Potsdam, and a fantastic explanation of the Haber-Bosch process.
 We can be really proud to have such highly motivated PhD students to convey science to the general public audience in such an elegant way”.

 Artists and scientists are more similar in their mindset than what we would anticipate.
 They are curious, experience-driven, and on the lookout for undiscovered principles.
 I personally believe that art and science can benefit immensely from each other when they enter into dialogue.

 This is the reason why I started, together with Stephan van Kuyk, the “Art meets Science” community.
 A first event happened in April 2019, where 3 artists and 3 scientists came together in front of a diverse audience and exchanged stories about their way of working.